PunchThrough/bean-docs/src/features/lb-demo-sketch.md

 ## Conclusion

-In this guide, you programmed your Bean with
+In this guide, you programmed your Bean with the LightBlue Demo Sketch.
+You connected to Bean using LightBlue Explorer and learned how Bean's sketch communicates pin values back to your app.

 ## Troubleshooting